bananafondue/Spotify_Adblocker/README.md

 -Can be found at spotify.com/account under "Profile -> Username".

 refresh token, base_64
 -This one is a bit tricky.
-All the steps are listed in **help.txt**.
+To get these, all the steps are listed in **help.txt**.

 After obtaining the values for the strings, place them in secrets.py.